Adirondack Railroad

 ADIX operates between Utica and Remsen over trackage of the Mohawk, Adirondack and Northern Railroad, part of the Genesee Valley Transportation Company.
 The Remsen–Tupper Lake segment is owned by the State of New York and is designated as a multi-use corridor for rail traffic during the spring, summer, and fall seasons, and as a snowmobile trail during the winter months.

-As of 2021, passenger trains operated between Utica and Thendara, with a few trains continuing north to Big Moose.
+As of 2021, passenger trains operated between Utica and Thendara, with several trains continuing north to Big Moose.
 Historic stations have been restored in Holland Patent, Remsen, Saranac Lake and Lake Placid.
 The section of track between Utica and Lyons Falls is used for freight traffic operated by the Mohawk, Adirondack and Northern Railroad (MA&N).

 History

-The line was built in 1892 by Dr. William Seward Webb, a Vanderbilt in-law, as the Mohawk & Malone Railway and was later purchased from him by the New York Central Railroad.
-The New York Central ran passenger trains on the route until April 24, 1965.
+The line was built in 1892 by William Seward Webb, a Vanderbilt in-law, as the Mohawk & Malone Railway and was purchased from him in 1893 by the New York Central and Hudson River Railroad.
+Its successor from 1913, the New York Central Railroad, ran passenger trains on the route until April 24, 1965.
 It passed to the Penn Central Transportation Company on February 1, 1968, which abandoned freight operations north of Remsen in 1972.
 New York State bought the entire Utica-Lake Placid line from the bankrupt Penn Central in 1974, primarily to serve the 1980 Winter Olympics in Lake Placid.
 The Adirondack Railway then operated passenger services between Utica and Lake Placid from 1979 to 1981.
 Tracks were dormant from 1981 until 1992, when restoration began with a 4 mi section from Thendara to Minnehaha, New York.
 The section was approved and demonstrated on July 4, 1992, and the line was given the name Adirondack Centennial Railroad.
 It was renamed Adirondack Scenic Railroad in 1994.